Are you ready to take your playing to the next level?

 My students have the ability to perform in virtual recitals and play some of their favorite arrangements during our summer Pops recital.

-Ready to take your flute playing the next level?
+Ready to take your flute playing to the next level?

 “I’ve massively improved my finger technique, my breathing, my tone quality, my vibrato, my musicality…every part of my playing has gotten so much better while working with Dustin.”